kuzlik340/Project-RaspberryPi-LightOS/README.md

 # Sonima OS

 # Introduction
 Sonima OS is just a small Opertaing System that is currently updating.
-It won`t replace OSes on Linux kernel but still will be better than Windows.
-The main idea of project is to create an operational system and test it on the Raspberry PI 4B.
+It won't replace OSes on Linux kernel but still will be better than Windows.
+The main idea of project is to create an Operational System and test it on the Raspberry PI 4B.

 # Modules
 Sonima OS has this modules: